Unforgiven (2007): Preliminary matches

 The first match was for the ECW Championship between CM Punk and Elijah Burke.
 Punk won the match after pinning Burke with a rolling cradle to retain the ECW Championship.

-In the next match, Matt Hardy and Montel Vontavious Porter faced Deuce 'n Domino for the WWE Tag Team Championship.
-Deuce 'n Domino dominated early in the match and mocked the champs because of their feud over the United States Championship, which MVP held.
+In the next match, Matt Hardy and Montel Vontavious Porter (MVP) faced Deuce 'n Domino for the WWE Tag Team Championship.
+Deuce 'n Domino dominated early in the match and mocked Hardy and MVP because of their feud over the United States Championship, which MVP held.
 Deuce N' Domino took advantage of Hardy and MVP's fight with each other and isolated Hardy.
 Hardy tossed MVP out of the ring and delivered a Twist of Fate to Deuce and pinned Deuce.
-In result, MVP and Matt Hardy retained the WWE Tag Team Title.
+In result, MVP and Hardy retained the titles.

 The third match was between Triple H and Carlito in which Carlito could not be disqualified.
 Carlito took advantage of the situation as he could use any weapon.
 He attacked Triple H several times with steel chairs, and threw powder in his eyes.
 With the referee distracted, a blinded Triple H struck Carlito with a low blow followed by a Pedigree, leading to Triple H pinning Carlito to win the match.

 The next match was for the WWE Women's Championship between Candice Michelle and Beth Phoenix.
 Phoenix was in control early in the match.
 When Phoenix had Candice on her shoulders, Candice reversed the attack and pinned Phoenix with a crucifix.
 As a result, Michelle won the match, and retained the WWE Women's Championship.